All Episodes

 And this is the most desperate and horrible thing that they've come up with.

-This they're not going to fund these people over there.
+They're not going to fund these people over there.

-Well, they haven't no, no, they haven't gotten there.
+Well, no, they haven't gotten there.

-This is just a this is a non-binding resolution.
+This is a non-binding resolution.

-You gotta understand what this resolution is.
+You've got to understand what this resolution is.

 Peggy, this resolution is pure Democrat politics.